Request a Proclamation

 Please feel free to edit this message to share your experience with food allergies.
 The more personal your message is, the more likely we are to get a response from your governor.
 Copy and paste your finished letter in to the contact form or email you send to your governor's office, along with the template proclamation found below.
 Click here for links to each state's proclamation request page.

-On behalf of the hundreds of thousands of food allergic residents of our state, I am writing to request that a proclamation be issued this year for FOOD ALLERGY AWARENESS WEEK, May 13-19, 2018.
+On behalf of the hundreds of thousands of residents with food allergies in our state, I am writing to request that a proclamation be issued this year for FOOD ALLERGY AWARENESS WEEK, May 12-18, 2019.

-Food allergies are a life-threatening illness that affects as many as 15 million Americans, and the prevalence is increasing among children.
+Food allergies are a life-threatening disease that affects as many as 32 million Americans, and the prevalence is increasing among children.
 One in every 13 children has food allergies, or approximately two per classroom.
-Food allergy results in more than 200,000 Emergency Department visits each year, and since 2007, there has been a 377 percent increase in the number of food allergy reactions requiring emergency treatment.
+Food allergy results in more than 200,000 emergency department visits each year, and since 2007, there has been a 377 percent increase in anaphylactic reactions from food requiring medical care.

 With your support in declaring FOOD ALLERGY AWARENESS WEEK, we can continue to increase public awareness about food allergies.
 It is our objective to help educate schools, restaurants and the citizens of our state on the serious and potentially life-threatening nature of food allergies.